componentjs/guide/Readme.md

 # Component Guide

-A public wiki guide for [component][component].
+A public wiki guide for [componentjs][component].
-Have questions about [component][component]?
+Have questions about component?
 Open up an issue.
-Created a screencast or blog post about [component][component]?
+Created a screencast or blog post about component?
 Link it here.
 Feel free to open a PRs with edits!
 Please be concise!

 ## Changelogs

 - [v1.0.0](changelogs/1.0.0.md)

-You can always view the boring [history.md](https://github.com/component/component/blob/master/History.md).
+You can always view the boring [history.md](https://github.com/componentjs/component/blob/master/History.md).

 ## Community